 - coloring code for the origin station

 - Unique Marks on Dabbas for dabbawala to determine the destination building and the floor

 The structure of this organization is pretty flat.
 It has just three levels.

 Everyone is an equal shareholder in the organization.
 There are no bosses, and the earnings are equally divided.

 Everyone has to work for the team.
-If one person works less, the entire squad earning is affected.
+If one person works less, the entire squad’s earnings are affected.

-All the dabbas come from the same warkari sect, and whenever replacement is required, the villages that have this sect are approached for replacement.
+All the dabbas come from the same warkari sect; whenever replacement is required, the villages with this sect are approached for replacement.

-To join this organization as a dabbawalla, the dabbawallas have to bring a few things: a long wooden crate, two bicycles, and Rs.
+To join this organization as a dabbawalla, the dabbawallas must bring a few things: a long wooden crate, two bicycles, and Rs.
 20 for the Gandhi cap they wear.
-You can avail of this Dabba service as low as around Rs.700 per month.
+You can avail of this Dabba service for as low as around Rs.700 per month.

 There is 5000 dabbawalla with 4,00,000 transactions per day with just local train and bicycle.
 Amazing.